Chinese brokers woken from global dreams by market emergency

 "It's not just a government request," the employee said.
 “In the bull market, the brokerages benefited a lot.
 This is something we must do.”

-(This story corrects sixth paragraph to say Haitong Securities 6837.HK, not Haitong International Securities Group Ltd 0665.HK)
+(THis story corrects sixth paragraph to say Haitong Securities, not Haitong International Securities Group Ltd)

 (Additional reporting by Engen Tham in SHANGHAI, and Matthew Miller in BEIJING; Writing by Matthew Miller; Editing by Will Waterman)